siderolabs/grpc-proxy/README.md

 * one to one: in this mode data passed back and forth is transmitted as is without any modifications;
 * one to many: one client connection is mapped into multiple upstream connections, results might be aggregated (for unary calls), errors translated into response messages; this mode requires special layout of protobuf messages.

 ## Proxy Handler

 The package [`proxy`](proxy/) contains a generic gRPC reverse proxy handler that allows a gRPC server to not know about registered handlers or their data types.
-Please consult the docs, here's an example usage.
+Please consult the package documentation.
+Here you can find an example usage.

 First, define `Backend` implementation to identify specific upstream.
 For one to one proxying, `SingleBackend` might be used:

 ```go
 backend := &proxy.SingleBackend{